School of Medicine

 Clinical Associate Professor, Medicine - Endocrinology, Gerontology, & Metabolism

 Clinical Associate Professor (By courtesy), Pediatrics - EndocrinologyBioDr.
-Tanenbaum is a clinical researcher committed to improving health and quality of life outcomes for people with diabetes.
-Dr. Tanenbaum’s research focuses on two main areas: 1) understanding and optimizing the role of technology (e.g. mobile technology/mHealth, diabetes devices, closed-loop systems), and the feedback technology provides, to improve diabetes management; and 2) understanding the emotional experience of living with diabetes.
-Her recent work has focused on developing a telehealth-based behavioral intervention for adults with type 1 diabetes to support adoption and sustained use of continuous glucose monitoring technology.
+Tanenbaum is a clinical psychologist and clinical researcher committed to improving health and quality of life outcomes for people with diabetes.
+Dr. Tanenbaum’s research focuses on two main areas: 1) understanding and optimizing the role of technology (e.g. mobile technology/mHealth, diabetes devices, automated insulin delivery), and the feedback technology provides, to improve diabetes management; and 2) understanding the emotional experience of living with diabetes.
+Her recent work focused on developing a telehealth-based behavioral intervention for adults with type 1 diabetes to support adoption and sustained use of continuous glucose monitoring technology.
 She has expertise in using qualitative and mixed methods to take a human centered approach to understanding the context of living with and managing a chronic condition.
 Dr. Tanenbaum also has an interest in compassion-based approaches to addressing diabetes distress.
 As a licensed clinical psychologist, Dr. Tanenbaum provides consultation and behavioral medicine interventions with people living with diabetes.

 -